KirillLykov/kirilllykov.github.com/source/_posts/2013-06-06-seam-carving-algorithm.markdown

 <img src="../../../../../images/seamcarving/sea-thai.jpg">
 <img src="../../../../../images/seamcarving/sea-thai-reduced.jpg">
 </center>
-This algorithm is quite impressive so one may find a lot of articles describing this algorithm.
-Yet as I found most of the authors haven't read the original paper and provide very basic implementation.
-In this post I will describe the algorithm with all details it was written by Avidan & Shamir.
-But I will write from the programmers point of view, without going into Math too deep.
+This algorithm is quite impressive so one may find a lot of articles describing it.
+Yet as I found most of the authors haven't read the original paper and provide a very basic implementation.
+In this post I will describe the algorithm with all details as it was written by Avidan & Shamir.
+Yet I will write from the programmers point of view, without going into Math too deep.
 In addition to algorithms description, I also provide Matlab code.
 <!--more-->
 ##Energy
 For simplification, we will describe only reducing the size of the image.
 But enlarging process is very similar and described in the last section.